liip/bootstrap-blocks-wordpress-plugin/README.md

 eg. `define( 'WP_BOOTSTRAP_BLOCKS_ENABLE_CSS_GRID', true );`

+When the CSS grid is enabled the `row` and the `column` blocks will use custom templates for the rendering process:

+* Row: `row-css.grid.php`
+* Column: `column-css-grid.php`

 ## Bootstrap library

 Please be aware that this plugin does not include the Bootstrap library in your website.
 You need to do this by yourself.